nvegater/nvegater.me/content/posts/puzzle.md

 category: example
 ---

-# Goal
+I want to adjust my understanding based on learnings and repeat this as much as my chill perspective on life allows it.

-Formulate problems and find out where I am in the process of solving them.
+Particularly now I want to observe how I think about problems and find out where I am in the process of solving them.
-Help myself (and hopefully anyone that reads this) to learn how to take steps towards solving problems.
-Adjust my understanding based on what I have learned, write it down and repeat this as much as possible.

-## Some problems (jump to the next chapter for the juice)

-The economy exists. [^Intro] Fast forward to 2020, and the world has grown complicated.
-People will probably use computers and smartphones (aren't they all the same already?) with the hope of handling work (and life in general) more efficiently.

-People mostly have Windows computers and Android phones. [^osShares] Probably they will register business data in Excel spreadsheets, share it via email and try to do something useful with the information.
+## What problem?

+The economy exists, the world is complicated [^Intro], and most of us use technology to cope better with life.

-[^Intro]: Statistically, someone starts a business or works in a business, they want to invest time and effort (or work), provide something useful, and harvest the results.
+[^Intro]: People start business or works in a business, they want to invest time, effort and work to do something useful, and harvest the results.
 Statistically a person will harvest the work in form of $Money$.
 They pay money to work more efficiently and hopefully one day they get this money back plus some earnings.
-This has been more or less universal for many centuries.
+This has been more or less universal for some years I guess.

+People mostly have Windows computers and Android phones[^osShares] where they type data, share it and try to do something useful with it.

 [^osShares]: You dont believe me or you're reading this from the future? check [THIS wiki](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems)

-If a business grows (and oh boy isn't that the ultimate goal?), the spreadsheet will probably grow as well.
-This is good and bad.
+`FinalVERSION_FINAL_FINAL.xslx` files grow exponentially along with the growing businesses.
+GROWTH is a religion in disguise where
+Bill Gates is the Pope,
+Bezos is Saint Peter,
+Google is Jesuschrist,
+Excel sucks...

+But without being so dramatic, there is a lot of binary data everywhere.
+Nowadays this data is practically a currency.

-On one hand, people don't have time to maintain computer files.
+But who has time to maintain this annoying computer files anymore?
-They're busy making their business grow.

-On the other hand, computer files are useful to make a business grow.

-Efficient handling of files across people and computers is one of the main problems' software is trying to solve.
+The idea behind a business is to provide value and people are busy "Business growing".

+People need data to "business-grow", and they can't "business-grow" if they invest too much time focusing on data.

+Software is a tool that helps humans handle, clean, organize and display data.
+Without having to worry about data, people have space in their heads for other things.
+Focus on other people, on better ideas, self reflection.
+More complex situations that no tool will do for us.

 ## What I think I can fix

-Some people I know use Excel files to enter business information.
-They modify this information and share via email.

-I think business information should be (at least):
-* safely stored.
-* easy to share.
-* easily understandable for anyone that access the data.
-* quickly and intuitively expandable.
-* clearly organized.

-## Why not Excel

-Excel already can take care of all of this, what are the issues I want to solve?

-#### Data isn't safely stored.
+Data is an abstraction of you, me and everything we humans do.
+Is like your house or your room.
+It says a lot about us (go clean your room).

+Houses have been with humans longer than binary data.
+They've evolved during millennia.

+Is like a restaurant that has the best tacos in town, and they decide they want to make cakes.
+It took the restaurant 10 years to develop the best taco, and it will probably take also some years to have the best cake.

+Data is the Cake in humanities restaurant.
+Houses are like the tacos.
+What is missing in our Cake, that we have in our tacos?

+#### No Privacy.
-An Excel file just lives in the hard drives of the computers that download it.
+A file lives in the hard drives of the computers that download it.
 Probably in some emails.
-This is arguably not safe enough for a business for many reasons.

-#### If you share an Excel file, another person should use Excel to read it in the best way.
-Imagine you could only eat one type of food, or meet with one person your entire life.
-Not very fun.
+None of these absolutely protects data from corruption.

+#### No universal data reader.
+There are so many languages in technology. (programming languages, file types, extensions, standards etc...)
 Having viable options feels quite good.
+But there should be some universal fallback when things are not working out.
+Like English Langua

 #### The usual way excel displays data is with tables.
 There are other types of more human friendly visuals, but they're not very intuitive to make and update.